In-Run Data Shapley for Adam Optimizer: Background

-The popularity of the Shapley value stems from the fact that it is the unique notion of data value satisfying four axioms: Null Player, Symmetry, Linearity, and Efficiency (More discussions refer to the Appendix).
+\textbf{Data Shapley Value.} The Shapley value, originating from cooperative game theory~\citep{shapley1953value}, provides a principled way to distribute the total utility among individual data points.
+In this formulation, each data point is treated as a player, and the model utility is treated as the payoff of the coalition.
+For any data point $z\in D$, its Data Shapley value with respect to utility $U$ is defined as { { }} where $D_{-z} = D \setminus \{z\}$ represents the dataset with point $z$ excluded and $S$ indicates a subset of $D_{-z}$ with cardinality $|S| = k-1$.
+The term $[U(S \cup \{z\}) - U(S)]$ measures the marginal contribution of data point $z$ when added to the existing subset $S$.
+The popularity of the Shapley value stems from the fact that it is the unique notion of data value satisfying four axioms: Null Player, Symmetry, Linearity, and Efficiency.
 Here, we introduce the Linearity, which will be used in subsequent analysis.